 Here is my output file, after generating PDF file.

-Visually, there is no difference between the uploaded excel and generated pdf page.
+Visually, there is no difference between the uploaded excel and the generated PDF page.

 Please see below for the complete source code